-PHASE 2 - RESEARCHING CAREERS
+PHASE 2 - Researching Careers

-Once you explore your beliefs, interests, skills and strengths, personality, values, and reality factors, and several career options based on your self-understanding, you'll begin to take a close look at career options.
+Once you explore your beliefs, interests, skills and strengths, personality, values, and reality factors, and several career options based on your self-understanding, you will begin to research career options.
 The goal of this phase is for you to carefully research each career option and how well it can fulfill the criteria you identified as important to you in Phase 1.